AntonioTorres23/OpenGL_Notes/PBR Lighting.md

 color = pow(color, vec3(1.0/2.2));
 ```

-Here we tone map the HDR color using the Reinhard operator
+Here we tone map the HDR color using the Reinhard operator, preserving the high dyn